amitkumardemo/BudgetBuddy.AI/README.md

 # 💰 BudgetBuddy.AI

+⚠️ **Warning**: This is a **personal project** developed for learning and demonstration purposes only.
+Not intended for production financial use.
+Use at your own discretion.

 **Your AI-powered financial assistant.**
 BudgetBuddy.AI helps you take control of your finances with smart expense tracking, receipt scanning, intelligent budgeting, and real-time analytics — all in one powerful, AI-integrated platform.